aarontran/g309.2-0.6/Notes.md

 - 1. investigate other young remnants with little Fe emission
   2. investigate other young remnants with comparable morphology.

-[] Generate MORE images - exposure corrected images with point sources.
-   ...
-I need to just construct the evselect calls myself.

 A few things I want to do:
 [] code for sequential session fits (automate more work)